vladislavbogomolov/transheet/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-This command will create ``transheet.php`` in each language folder.
+This command will create ``transheet.php`` in each language folder that will contain translation lists.

 ```sh
 php artisan transheet:download